Liverpool F.C. in international football: Background

 Club competitions between teams from different European countries can trace their origins as far back as 1897 when the Challenge Cup was created for clubs in the Austro-Hungarian Empire, who did not meet under normal circumstances.
 The Sir Thomas Lipton Trophy, named after entrepreneur and sportsman Thomas Lipton, was established in 1909 and was contested between clubs from Italy, Great Britain, Germany and Switzerland; the competition lasted for two years.
 The earliest attempt to create a cup for national champion clubs of Europe was made by Swiss club FC Servette.
 Founded in 1930, the Coupe des Nations featured clubs of ten major European football leagues and was deemed a success.
 Due to financial reasons, the competition was abandoned.

 The first continental competition organised by UEFA was the European Cup in 1955.
 Conceived by Gabriel Hanot, the editor of L'Équipe, as a competition for winners of the European national football leagues, it is considered the most prestigious European football competition.
 When the European Cup was first played, Liverpool were in the Second Division, following relegation from the First Division after the 1953–54 season, and thus were ineligible for the competition.
 During their time in the Second Division, two further competitions were created: the Inter-Cities Fairs Cup and UEFA Cup Winners' Cup.
-Established in 1955, the Inter-Cities Fairs Cup was later re-branded as the UEFA Cup when it came under the auspices of UEFA in 1971.
-Since the 2009–10 season, the competition has been known as the UEFA Europa League.
 The UEFA Cup Winners' Cup was inaugurated in 1960 for the winners of domestic cup competitions.

 In 1962, Liverpool were promoted to the First Division.
 Two years later, they won the Football League championship, thus making their European debut in the 1964–65 European Cup.
 In the following years, further European competitions were inaugurated.
 The first, the UEFA Super Cup, was originally a match played between the winners of the European Cup and the Cup Winners' Cup.
 First established in 1973, it changed formats in 2000; since then, it has been contested between the winners of the Champions League (formerly the European Cup) and the Europa League (formerly the UEFA Cup), following the Cup Winners' Cup amalgamation into the latter.
 The Intercontinental Cup was a competition for the winners of the European Cup (later, the UEFA Champions League) and the South American equivalent, the Copa Libertadores.
 Established in 1960, the Intercontinental Cup was jointly organised by UEFA and the Confederación Sudamericana de Fútbol (CONMEBOL).
 It ran until 2004, when the FIFA Club World Cup, which includes the winners of all six confederations' regional championships replaced it.